ItsRichHeart/GuardianTechnicalResources/README.md

 ## What is this?

 GuardianTechnicalResources is a resource pack for Minecraft Bedrock Edition.
-The resource pack is developed by members of the Guardian Liar Discord.
-The resource pack is a collection of various of others resource packs made by others and some by the members.
-This resource pack is mainly meant as a collection for anyone to use and not something the members have build.
 The resource pack is to enhance the experience of technical player in Minecraft Bedrock Edition.
+The resource pack is developed by members of the Guardian Lair Discord.
+The resource pack is a collection of various resource packs made by others and some by the Guardian Lair members.
+This resource pack is mainly meant as a personal resource pack that you can use and should not be edited and re-distributed

 ## How to install**
 ### Install .mcpack or .zip